-Below you will find out how to do a prenatal yoga sequence safety, followed by one of my favorite pregnancy yoga videos.
+Below you will find out how to do a prenatal yoga sequence safely, a prenatal yoga sequence for each trimester, and one of my favorite pregnancy yoga videos.

 Your body changes when you are pregnant, as I am sure you are well aware.
 This means there are certain poses you should skip.

 - Replacement and Modification Poses– If you would like to stay in your current yoga class, then tell your teacher that you are pregnant.
 He/she can most likely offer you alternative prenatal poses that you can use.
 At home, use modified poses that adjust to your comfort level.

 - No flat backs– As your uterus expands, it needs constant blood flow.
 Poses that have you lie flat on your back can restrict circulation to the uterus.
 Instead, lie on your left side when you need to relax or raise your hips with a pillow if necessary.

 - Stay right side up – Poses that increase your chances of toppling over like headstands are not a good idea during any trimester.
 Your center of gravity shifts as your stomach grows, so balance is not your friend.
 Plus, you don’t want blood rushing to your head away from your uterus.